EclairJS/eclairjs-node/README.md

 Build & Package
 ===================
 If you would like to take the manual route in lieu of using the Dockerfile you can build the **EclairJS** components from source and setup your own local environment.
+EclairJS Node is available as an [NPM installable package](https://www.npmjs.com/package/eclairjs).
 Please see [Build and Package](https://github.com/EclairJS/eclairjs-node/wikis/Build-and-Package) for more information.

 Version
 ===================